scande3/plm-demo/README.md

 #### Background

+After my initial code screen, I decided to give PatientsLikeMe a detailed try.
+As I delved into it, I noticed one aspect it did differently than I would intrinsically expect.
+To illustrate, 930 users suffer from the condition of
-As I tried out PatientsLikeMe, I noticed something a bit unusual.
-For example, 930 users suffer from the condition of "heart attack" (Myocardial Infarction).
-Then we go one level broader and it seems like 46 people suffer from "Myocardial Ischemia". . . but what happened to those 930 other users who suffer from a specific version of that condition?
-Going one level deeper than the initial heart attack shows that the 39 that specified the type of heart attach as "Non-ST Elevated Myocardial Infarction" are lacking from the "heart attack" report.
+"heart attack" (Myocardial Infarction).
+If we go one level broader, it seems like 46 people suffer from "Myocardial Ischemia". . . but what happened to those 930 other users who suffer from a specific version of that condition?
+Going one level deeper than the initial starting level shows that the 39 that specified the type of heart attack as
+"Non-ST Elevated Myocardial Infarction" are lacking from the "heart attack" report.
+This seems odd as we wouldn't not count those who answered "Boston" as their location when looking at statistics for "Massachusetts".
+Perhaps I am wrong in this assumption but it is one aspect I decided to focus on for this code sample.

 These reports are the following (from most specific to more general):
 1. [https://www.patientslikeme.com/conditions/522-non-st-elevation-myocardial-infarction/overview](https://www.patientslikeme.com/conditions/522-non-st-elevation-myocardial-infarction/overview)